SnowConvert AI - BigQuery - Data types

 In BigQuery, a container of ordered fields each with a type (required) and field name (optional).
 See Struct Type.

-In Snowflake, OBJECT_CONSTRUCT can be used to emulate the STRUCT behavior, and SnowConvert handles most implementation differences.
+In Snowflake, OBJECT_CONSTRUCT can be used to emulate the STRUCT behavior, and SnowConvert AI handles most implementation differences.

 Note